-The Community-based Rehabilitation for Social, Economic and Health Development (CBR SEHD) project has just completed its fourth year.
-The project aims to increase social participation and improve health and economic outcomes for people with leprosy and disabilities, by developing Self-Help Groups (SHGs).
+The Community-based Rehabilitation for Social, Economic and Health Development (CBR SEHD) aims to increase social participation and improve health and economic outcomes for people with leprosy and disabilities, by developing Self-Help Groups (SHGs).

 Social Return on Investment

 Twenty-one Self-Help Groups were given training and support to develop small businesses of their own, at a cost of $69 per group.

 |The CBR and SEHD Project is supported by the Australian Government through the Australian NGO Cooperation Program (ANCP).
 Thanks to ANCP, this project is able to help improve the well-being of people affected by leprosy and disability in Timor Leste.|